-The proposal is consistent with both of the current Official plans and makes efficient use of this land.
+The proposal is consistent with both the previous and current Official Plans (OP) and makes efficient use of this land.
 The properties are within the General Urban Area in the old Official Plan and the Outer Urban Area in the New OP.